This single dad dating needs some help. Read his story and feel free to offer him your advice!

 So, that means there is no reason for the person who was left to lack self-confidence, or in his case to have his confidence “shattered” because there is more to the story!

 Look, dating after divorce isn’t easy.
 I did it.
 The first relationship I was in after my divorce wasn’t even a real relationship.
-It was just me being completely fixated on a guy who was sort of wishy washy about me.
+It was just me being completely fixated on a guy who was host and cold.
 I am not proud of how I acted.
 I had no self-confidence and honestly, I will always feel kind of foolish around him because of it.
 It was as if I was lost and didn’t really know how to act, how to be that non-needy, self-confident, poised woman.
 Instead, I was a wounded, insecure, semi-psychopath who said and did stupid things around him.
 I never liked myself around him.

 Isn’t this kind of what this single dad dating is saying?
 “I don’t even know how to talk to women.
 It doesn’t feel like I have any sort of appeal.
 I feel like a teenager that freezes when talking to women.”
 I get that!

 My advice is that gaining back self-confidence after divorce takes a lot of time.
 Months, years even.
 It takes looking in the mirror and letting yourself see what you want to improve.
 No, I’m not talking about getting Botox or losing weight.
 I’m talking about taking steps to make your inner-self someone you really like.